odoo/documentation/content/applications/sales/subscriptions/scheduled_actions.rst

    :align: center
    :alt: The Payment Token field under the Other Info tab on a subscription sales order form.

-If there is no :guilabel:`Payment Token` (i.e. payment provider is `Bank Transfer`), the invoice is created and sent to the customer.
+If there is no :guilabel:`Payment Token`, the invoice is created, and sent to the customer.
 The payment **must** be registered manually in this case.

 Closing invoices
 ----------------